10000TB/10000TB.github.io/_posts/2019-11-27-new-season-coming-get-ready.md

 ### East Coast

-* I have not personally skied there - but I have learnt that there are many less than good ski resorts ~3 hours drive from new york city, and there way better good quality resorts by Vemount, which is ~ 5 hours drive from new york city.
+* I have not personally skied there - but I have learnt that there are many less than good ski resorts ~3 hours drive from new york city, and there are way better good quality resorts by Vermont, which is ~ 5 hours drive from new york city.

 ## Details & Reviews